-- 14. We have discussed the GTANA (2022) in previous submissions, 6 and will not rehearse our analysis here, other than to confirm our view that Policies SS1 and H5 are based on a significant underestimation of need.
-An updated needs assessment is required as a matter of urgency. - 15.
-Regardless of the robustness of the GTANA, draft Policy H5 and the Local Plan as a whole fail to make adequate provision for the future needs of Gypsies and Travellers on the Councils own terms. - 16.
-Without specific allocations and relevant policy modifications to overcome the known constraints of the Green Belt, the Plan is incapable of delivering sustainable sites. - 17.
-All parties have been aware of the need to develop an appropriate exception site policy for Traveller sites for some years.
-78 The evidence base confirms that if the Local Plan is to deliver Traveller sites at all, it is inevitable that they will come forward from land which is currently designated Green Belt.
-9
+14. We have discussed the GTANA (2022) in previous submissions, and will not rehearse our analysis here, other than to confirm our view that Policies SS1 and H5 are based on a significant underestimation of need.
+An updated needs assessment is required as a matter of urgency.

+15. Regardless of the robustness of the GTANA, draft Policy H5 and the Local Plan as a whole fail to make adequate provision for the future needs of Gypsies and Travellers on the Councils own terms.

+16. Without specific allocations and relevant policy modifications to overcome the known constraints of the Green Belt, the Plan is incapable of delivering sustainable sites.

+17. All parties have been aware of the need to develop an appropriate exception site policy for Traveller sites for some years.67 The evidence base confirms that if the Local Plan is to deliver Traveller sites at all, it is inevitable that they will come forward from land which is currently designated Green Belt.8

-6 WHERE??
+18. The Council's recognition of the 'very special circumstances' that exist across York is expressed clearly in its own planning decision on the expansion of Osbaldwick:

-7 Consultation response on Green Belt; Inspectors' letter December
+6 Consultation response on Green Belt; Inspectors' letter.

-8 See paragraphs 5.3-6.15 of the MM consultation.
+$^{^7}$ See paragraphs 5.3-6.15 of the MM consultation.
 We set out part of the history of this issue at paragraphs 1.8 - 1.17 of Annex A.